lunarmodules/ldoc/docs/doc.md

   - `examples` a directory or file: can be a table
   - `readme` name of readme file (to be processed with Markdown)
   - `no_return_or_parms` don't show parameters or return values in output
+  - `backtick_references` whether references in backticks will be resolved
+  -  `manual_url` point to an alternative or local location for the Lua manual, e.g. 'file:///D:/dev/lua/projects/lua-5.1.4/doc/manual.html'

 Available functions are: